 Pls click below link to read my journey.
 This blog went viral:

 I now want to dedicate my entire life to travel.
-Trust me it’s the best job in the world (though demands lot of hard work and supreme personal sacrifices – more on that later) More than 150 destinations, 8 years later, travel has turned me into a better person.
+Trust me it’s the best job in the world (though demands lot of hard work and supreme personal sacrifices – more on that later) More than 200 destinations in 21 states of India and 10 countries and 10 years later, travel has turned me into a better person.
 I never thought one day I will end up winning photography awards and my travel pictures and my stories will be published in India’s leading travel magazines, newspapers and online portals.
 It still freaks me out when people tell me I am an inspiration to them.
 This was not my vision when I started to travel.
 That said, it’s now impossible to go back to a mundane life.
 Travel is now my reason of existence.

 However I don’t want to glamorize travel.
 This blog is a labor of love.
 I have spent many sleepless nights, suffered small big struggles everyday to create this blog.
 I created this blog in order to organize/record my memories, share my stories and empower/inspire my audience to lead a more fulfilling life travelwise.
 But I always discourage people to follow my example.
 In fact I keep warning people not to quit their job for traveling.
 What worked for me might not work for others.